Dear Parents and Coaches!

-I got the following question from Amy, a chess mom in Ohio:
+I received the following question from Tim, a chess parent in Ohio:

 Thanks for reading, and you can send in questions about your "Chess Kid" to Questions@ChessKid.com.